Araly/spider-cat/report.md

 - Possibility to connect clients to the server (UDP)
 - Possibility to use commands (exemple : /exit)
 - Possibility to send and receive messages (length of max 280 characters)
+- Possibility to handle up to 50 clients

 # Commands